luckylinux/workaround-zfs-on-luks-bug/README.md

 - `/etc/ssh/ssh_host_*` (SSH Keys - Forgot that)
 - The usual ... `update-grub` , `update-initramfs -k all -u`, etc

-In particular the Proxmox VE Configuration Database `/var/lib/pve-cluster` is Key to get `/etc/pve` working correctly after next Reboot.
+In particular the Proxmox VE Configuration Database `/var/lib/pve-cluster` and the Hostname (`/etc/hostname` and `/etc/hosts`) are Key to get `/etc/pve` working correctly after next Reboot.

 ### Manually disabling some Systemd Services
-In Particular, the following Systemd Services/Generators would attempt to close the LUKS Device while it was in use on this System, for some weird Reason:
+The following Systemd Services/Generators would attempt to close the LUKS Device while it was in use on this System, for some weird Reason:
 - `systemd-cryptsetup`
 - `systemd-cryptsetup-generator`
 - Their associated "Children" / Automatically Generated Services: